-I, , hereby apply y for late resignation from my teaching contract for for expense a for expense. nses incurred to locate and hire a suitable replacemen suitable replacement, I still am responsible for reimbo ursing the West Hancock Community School District These expenses, as determined by the superintendent a.
-Up to two weeks of advertising in the Sunday Des Register . s Moines \$ b.
-Up to three days of salary and fixed charges for the affected building principal who is responsible for screening letters of intent and credentials. c.
-Up to two days of salary and fixed charges for oth administrators (other than the superintendent) who may be part of the interviewing team. d.
-Up to two days of salary and fixed charges for tea who may be part of the interviewing team, up to a maximum of four teachers. e.
-Postage and supply expenses. \$ TOTAL AMOUNT DUE TO THE DISTRICT \$ МЕТНО D OF PAYMENT I h ave attached a cashier's check or money order for the e Total Amount Due to the District. m owed sufficient salary by the District and hereby a tal Amount Due. authorize payroll deduction(s) by the District for the Signature of Employee Signature of Disinterested Party Date Sub omitted to the Superintendent
+I, , hereby apply for late resignation from my teaching contract for the , hereby apply, contract year.
+As such, I agree to reim burse the West Hancock Community School District ses incurred to locate and hire a suitable replacement suitable replacement, I still am responsible for reimbu ses incurred in searching for a suitable replacement. based on current costs, include the following items and amoun is: a.
+Up to two weeks of advertising in the Sunday Des Moines Register. \$ · b.
+Up to three days of salary and fixed charges for the 9 affected building principal who is responsible for screening letters of intent and credentials. \$ 0 Up to two days of salary and fixed charges for oth 25 c. administrators (other than the superintendent) who may be part of the interviewing team. \$ may be part of the interviewing team. Ψ d.
+Up to two days of salary and fixed charges for tead chers who may be part of the interviewing team, up to a maximum of four teachers. \$ D (1 1 ф e.
+Postage and supply expenses. \$ TOTAL AMOUNT DUE TO THE DISTRICT \$ METHO O OF PAYMENT T 1 I ha ave attached a cashier's check or money order for the I otal Amount Due to the District.
+I ar n owed sufficient salary by the District and hereby au thorize payroll deduction(s) by the District for the al Amount Due.
+Signature of Employee Signature of Disinterested Party Signature of Employee Signature of Distillerested Party Date Sub mitted to the Superintendent